rbpollock/labboNetwork/docs/tldr/disputes.md

 # Objections and Disputes

-The solution to collective decision making is usually voting, but Colony is designed for day to day operation of an organisation.
+The solution to collective decision making is usually voting, but Labbo is designed for day to day operation of an organisation.
 Voting on every decision is wholly impractical.

-Colony is designed to be permissive.
+Labbo is designed to be permissive.
 The [reputation system](reputation.md) mediates the extent to which members may influence a colony, but beyond that constraint, members are free to take executive action with most colony matters without any approval from a management authority.

 In the event of disagreement, the Dispute system allows colony members to signal disapproval and potentially force a vote on decisions and actions that would otherwise have proceeded unimpeded.